SolidKalium/wordle-components/README.md

 ## Strategies
 - Smallest average group size
   - This is the same as maximizing the number of groups
+- Entropy minimization
+  - This is the same as minimizing sum of n*lg(n) across groups.
 - Minimize the number of words in the same group as a word
   - This is the same as minimizing the average square of group size
 - Minimax group size